Extended electron tails in electrostatic microinstabilities and the nonadiabatic response of passing electrons: Numerical results

 \subsection{Large tail modes}

 In this section we present numerical results that are consistent with the asymptotic theory of linear modes with large electron tails, summarised in sections \ref{section:largetailmode} (the collisionless case) and \ref{sec:electron-outer-collisional-large-tail} (the collisional case).
-In order to make the passing-electron-response-driven modes the fastest growing instability in the system, it is necessary to increase the electron drive with respect to the ion drive.
-We present results where the normalised electron temperature gradient scale $\lscal /\lte = 3 \lscal /\lti = 6.9$, and we focus on modes at $\kky \gyrdi = 0.5$ with $\thetaz = 1.57$.
-We vary $\nustar$ in order to see the effect of electron collisionality on the mode -- although we present results where $\cfreqii$ is varied consistently with $\nustar$, qualitatively and quantitatively similar results may be obtained by artificially setting $\cfreqii = 0$.
-The geometry and physical parameters of the simulations are otherwise as described at the start this section.
+In order to make the passing-electron-response-driven modes the fastest growing instability in the system, it is necessary to increase the electron drive with respect to the ion drive: we take $\lscal /\lte = 3 \lscal /\lti = 6.9$, and we focus on modes at $\kky \gyrdi = 0.5$ with $\thetaz = 1.57$.
+We vary $\nustar$ in order to see the effect of electron collisionality on the mode.
+The geometry and physical parameters of the simulations are otherwise as described at the start of this section.
 We use the full $\texttt{GS2}$ model collision operator \cite{abelPoP08,barnesPoP09}, including pitch angle scattering, energy diffusion, and momentum and energy conserving terms.
-We find that the inclusion of pitch-angle scattering collisions is crucial for making the large-tail mode the fastest-growing instability.
+For the parameters that we consider here, we find that the inclusion of pitch-angle scattering collisions is crucial for making the large-tail mode the fastest-growing instability.